juliotrigo/sqlalchemy-filters/README.rst

     postgresql+psycopg2://postgres:@localhost:5432/test_sqlalchemy_filters?client_encoding=utf8'

-A test database will be created, used during the tests and destroyed afterwards for each RDMS configured.
+A test database will be created, used during the tests and destroyed afterwards for each RDBMS configured.

 There are Makefile targets to run docker containers locally for both **MySQL** and **PostgreSQL**, using the default ports and configuration: